Market Research In The Age Of Digitalization

 Exploratory studies

 Here, the focus is not yet on collecting factual information on current trends in the purchasing behavior of a specific target group.
-Instead, it is first examined in general whether and where there is a need for action.
-Carry out open surveys or surveys with small groups of people.
+Instead, it is first examined in

 Descriptive studies

-If the initial research has shown a need for action, the identified problems – or potentials – are now examined more closely.
+examined more closely.
 A specific selection of potential customers should be answered about the problem in detail.

 Secondary market research

-Secondary research uses the interpretation of collected data.
 Data sources include trend analyses, market statistics, industry reports, and in-house sales statistics.

-For example, this research method is ideal for determining a company’s competitors.
+a company’s competitors.
 Various categories of data sources are available for this research, such as:

 - State Institutions